 - a.
 If the University Promotion and Tenure Committee and the Provost agree positively, the Provost prepares a letter of recommendation to the President which summarizes the findings of each step of the process.
 This letter becomes part of the candidate's file and all files are forwarded to the President for review. - b.
 If the University Promotion and Tenure Committee and the Provost agree negatively, the file is not forwarded to the President.
 Candidates who receive a negative decision will be notified in writing by the Provost and will be invited to meet with the Provost to discuss that decision. - c.
 If the University Promotion and Tenure Committee and the Provost reach different decisions on a candidate, the Committee and the Provost will meet to discuss the differences.
 If there is still a difference following this meeting, the Provost will compose a letter that summarizes the findings and recommendations at each step of the process and that reflects her/his recommendation.
 The Chair of the University Promotion and Tenure Committee will also compose a letter reflecting the recommendations of the committee.
 The letter from each office will state the reasoning for the recommendations and standards applied.
-Both letters are added to the candidate's file, and the complete file will be forwarded to the President who will make her/his decision regarding the file. - 13.
+Both letters are added to the candidate's file, and the complete file will be forwarded to the President who will make her/his decision regarding the file. - 15.
 The President will send a letter to the candidate indicating the final decision and will forward all files with positive recommendations to the Board of Trustees prior to their final meeting of the academic year.
-The Board of Trustees will vote to ratify the decision of the President. - 14.
-After the Board of Trustees meets, candidates will be notified by the Provost to retrieve their files from the Provost's Office. - 15.
-A faculty member may appeal a decision through the faculty grievance procedure only in cases of procedural errors not caused by the grievant, or failure of notice of opportunity to be heard (see section IV.
+The Board of Trustees will vote to ratify the decision of the President. - 16.
+After the Board of Trustees meets, the external letters of review will be removed from the candidate's file and stored in the Provost's Office.
+Candidates will be notified by the Provost to retrieve their files from the Provost's Office.

+17. A faculty member may appeal a decision through the faculty grievance procedure only in cases of procedural errors not caused by the grievant, or failure of notice of opportunity to be heard (see section IV.
 C.).
-Cases of alleged violation of antidiscrimination laws pertaining to federally protected categories will be referred to the EEO Officer (University Policy HREO-107). - F. Promotion to Senior Instructor and Senior Teaching Lecturer - 1.
-No change will be made to the promotion regulations described herein except by vote of the full voting membership of the faculty of the University, by recommendation of the Provost, President, and final approval by the Board of Trustees. - 2.
-Instructors are eligible to apply for promotion to Senior Instructor after six years of employment at that title.
+Cases of alleged violation of anti-discrimination laws pertaining to federally protected categories will be referred to the EEO Officer (University Policy HREO-107).

+F. Promotion to Senior Instructor and Senior Teaching Lecturer